-vii. availability of supports for students with special needs; viii. other supports available, including guidance counsellors, nursing staff, social workers, mental health workers, alcohol/drug programs, addiction counsellors; and ix. contact information, including links to websites and videos, to provide easily accessible information to students, families and their communities i. frequency and appropriate timing for representatives to attend remote communities;
+vii. availability of supports for students with special needs;

+viii. other supports available, including guidance counsellors, nursing staff, social workers, mental health workers, alcohol/drug programs, addiction counsellors; and ix. contact information, including links to websites and videos, to provide easily accessible information to students, families and their communities i. frequency and appropriate timing for representatives to attend remote communities;ii. time required to meet directly with schools, students, parents, and Education Authorities;

-45. In order to ensure that representatives from First Nations schools, including DFCHS and MLC, are provided with sufficient time and resources to meet with prospective students and their parents, in consultation with representatives from the schools, NNEC, KO, and MLC, determine the following:
+• 45.
+In order to ensure that representatives from First Nations schools, including DFCHS and MLC, are provided with sufficient time and resources to meet with prospective students and their parents, in consultation with representatives from the schools, NNEC, KO, and MLC, determine the following: